 What does all this mean going forward for consumers and the food industry?

-The strain on people’s finances and shopping budgets are starting to show, with 57% of people asked reducing their spending according to the Bank of England.
+The strain on people’s finances and shopping budgets during the pandemic saw 57% of people asked reducing their spending, according to the Bank of England.
 Previous recessions have resulted in more home-cooking as a way of saving money and this is no exception.
 While hygiene is some concern, 49% of those buying fewer deliveries based it purely on a desire to cook more at home.

-Lockdown has transformed many people’s views on their own work-life balance, with Mintel reporting, “The majority of people in the UK are actively seeking ways to reduce stress, and a healthier commute or homeworking could help reduce those 12.8M working days lost each year to stress, anxiety, and depression.”
-As such, we expect priorities across multiple sectors to shift to spending more time working from home instead of tackling long, busy commutes.
-This change in priorities and working style is set to continue to shape new terms of employment, as many businesses have found the previous limitations that restricted working from home no longer apply and so fewers days need to be spent physically in the office.
-When a sense of normality eventually returns, and it is safe to go back to the office, we expect to see a more permanent shift towards flexibility and remote working.
+Lockdown transformed many people’s views on their own work-life balance, with Mintel reporting, “The majority of people in the UK are actively seeking ways to reduce stress, and a healthier commute or homeworking could help reduce those 12.8M working days lost each year to stress, anxiety, and depression.”
+As we predicted, priorities across multiple sectors have shifted to spending more time working from home instead of tackling long, busy commutes.
+This change in priorities and working style is set to continue long into the future, having shaped new terms of employment as many businesses have found the previous limitations that restricted working from home no longer apply and so fewer days need to be spent physically in the office.